dazuma/toys/toys/docs/guide.md

     end

 If a tool's `run` method finishes normally, Toys will exit with a result code of 0, indicating success.
-You may exit immediately and/or provide a nonzero result by calling {Toys::Context#exit}:
+You can exit immediately and/or provide a nonzero result by calling {Toys::Context#exit}:

     def run